Regulation of Medicine

 Responding to a Medical Board Inquiry

 State medical boards were created to license and regulate the practice of medicine for a particular state.
-They are also responsible for responding to formal complaints against physicians, and other medical professionals regulated by those boards.
-Not all complaints that medical boards receive warrant formal investigations, but some do.
+They also are responsible for responding to formal complaints against physicians and other medical professionals regulated by those boards.
+Not all complaints that medical boards receive from patients or other physicians warrant formal investigations, but some do.
 In the event you receive a letter from your state medical board, it is important that you respond appropriately and in a timely manner.

 Consider these two scenarios:

 Two physicians, Doctor A and Doctor B, both receive letters from their state medical boards.
 Doctor A immediately notifies their malpractice insurance carrier.
 Doctor B sets the letter down and returns to seeing patients, forgetting about the letter for a week and then crafting a hurried and minimal response.
 Doctor A, however, has developed a well-thought-out response with the help of an attorney.
 For Doctor A, this is the end of the journey; the responses satisfied the medical board and no further actions are needed.
 Unfortunately, Doctor B receives a summons to appear for an interview, continues through the process without the help of legal counsel, and winds up with a suspended medical license.